 If you ever see something that should have been excluded, quick remediation is a top priority.
 It may not be feasible to make a code change to your site or add the element to your exclusion list quickly.
-In that case, admins have the ability to use Inspect Mode to select the element in the playback and click Exclude to add the selected element to your Exclusion list in Settings.
+In that case, admins have the ability to use Inspect Mode to select the element in the playback and click Modify recording rules to add the selected element to your Exclusion list in Settings.

 If you ever have a need to remove a session or all sessions in a FullStory segment, please follow our instructions here.

 We pre-populate the exclusions list with industry standard HTML.
 You'll want to double check how your company has coded these sensitive fields.
 If your input fields have different CSS naming conventions, you'll need to add them to the exclusions list.